tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 * Performance is generally on par or better than existing CJS module loading
 * Performance is significantly improved for ES modules over transpilation workflows
 * Change JS grammars for Script and Module to be unambiguous
+* Determine grammar of `.js` files by parsing as one grammar and falling back to the other

 ## Problem